-The term 'Credit Score' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Credit Score' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Credit Score refers to a number generated by the credit bureaus to represent the creditworthiness of an individual.
 The credit bureaus possess literally from hundreds to thousands of distinct lines worth of information on each person with a credit profile.
 This makes it extremely difficult for lending institutions to go through it all.
 Since they lack the man hours to carefully peruse each applicant’s credit reports personally, the majority of financial institutions which lend money employ these credit scores rather than tediously read through credit reports on applicants.

 These Credit Scores are actually numbers that a computer program generates after crawling through an individual’s credit report.
 Such programs seek out certain fundamentals, patterns, and so-called warning flags in any credit report and history.
 They then generate a credit score based on what they find.
 Lenders love these scores since they can be basically interpreted by a consistent set of comparative rules.

 Consider the following examples.
 Lending institutions might automatically approve any application that comes with an associated 720 credit score or higher.
 Those profiles with 650 to 720 would likely be approved but with a greater interest rate.
 Applications with credit scores below 650 might simply be rejected.
 The computer is consistent and fair using these standards, so no one is treated in a discriminatory way relative to any other applicant.